sidkofi/cpu_fail_classifier/README.md

 ## Results and Conclusion

-This classification logic was tested on 1000 simulated runs (250 of each type).
+I tested the classification logic on 1000 simulated runs (250 of each type).
 The results were very promising:

 <img src="./images/confusion_matrix.png" width="500">